 Still, Robles endured much discrimination and violence as a transgender man.
 After the Mexican Revolution, he was initially unable to settle down in his hometown of Xochipala because he received death threats and was nearly killed by other soldiers when he visited.
 He moved to Iguala for a time before eventually returning home in southwestern Mexico.

-Amelio Robles Ávila’s Later Years
+Amelio Robles Avila’s Later Years & Death

-Robles pursued romantic relationships with women, and married a woman named Ángela Torres in the 1930s.
+Robles pursued romantic relationships with women, and married a woman named Angela Torres in the 1930s.
 He did not perform the domestic chores he had learned as a child, but rather took on the roles and responsibilities of a typical Mexican man of the era.

 Robles’ family largely accepted his gender identity, and he was known as a tío (uncle) and primo (male cousin) to his extended family.
-In fact, many of his nieces and nephews did not know he was trans until they became adults themselves.
+In fact, many of his nieces and nephews did not know he was a trans man until they became adults themselves.

 According to one neighbor who knew Robles, it was downright dangerous to misgender the former colonel: “I never addressed him as señora or madam, I also used Mr. Robles, because he would take out his pistol if anyone called him a woman or lady.”